History of Cagliari: Byzantine era

 Sardinia was conquered by the Romans of the East under Emperor Justinian I in 534 AD.
 An expedition led by Belisarius defeated the Vandals and Cagliari entered the Byzantine administrative system as the seat of the ἄρχων (archon), the provincial governor, an imperial official in charge of the whole of Sardinia (Σαρδηνία) and subject to the Exarchate of Africa.
 During the Gothic War, which raged in the peninsula, Goths occupied the city for a short time before it was given back into Byzantine hands.
-In 599 AD, the fleet of the Lombard Agilulfo raided and plundered the coasts of Cagliari, but was finally repulsed by local militias.
+In 599 AD, the fleet of the Lombard King Agilulf raided and plundered the coasts of Cagliari, but was finally repulsed by local militias.

 In the year 753 AD, Arab sources report the imposition of the jizya, a tax for those not converted to Islam, the dhimmi, on the Sardinians.
 This presumes the occupation of the land on which it is imposed, but the lack of further sources suggests ephemeral occupation and control confined to some coastal regions.
 On this occasion, however, the Arabs could have imposed the dismantling of the defenses of the city.
 When in 827 the Muslim conquest of Sicily began, contacts with Constantinople became extremely difficult.
 The few available sources suggest that the richest and most influential family of the island began to take over the local government.
 Although a vassal of the Byzantines, so that even at the beginning of the eleventh century its rulers still boasted the title of imperial protospatharios, Sardinia was in fact independent.
 Cagliari became the capital of this independent kingdom or giudicato, ruled by a judice (literally "judge" or magistrate).
 However, there is some evidence that during this period of independence from external rule the city was reduced to a small port community because it was too exposed to attacks from the sea by Moorish pirates.
 Apparently many people left Caralis and founded a new town (named Santa Igia) in an area close to the Santa Gilla swamp to the west of Cagliari, but relatively distant from the sea.
 At the present state of research, the site of historic Santa Gilla has not yet been identified, because it was completely destroyed by the Pisans in the thirteenth century.
 The walls were dismantled, as well as the cathedral and the palace of the judice.

-After the failed attempt at conquest of Sardinia by the Spanish Muslim Mujāhid al-ʿĀmirī in about 1016, the kingdom was divided into four giudicati, one of which was named Callaris, in reference to its capital, now modern Cagliari.
+After the failed attempt at conquest of Sardinia by the Spanish Muslim Mujāhid al-ʿĀmirī in about 1016, the kingdom was divided into four giudicati, one of which was named Calari, in reference to Caralis, now modern Cagliari.
 The Judicatus of Cagliari comprised a large area of the Campidano plain, the mineral resources of the Sulcis region, and the mountain region of Ogliastra.
-There were three other independent and autonomous giudicati in Sardinia: the Logudoro (or Torres) in the northwest, the Gallura in the northeast, and in the east the most famous, the long-lived Giudicato of Arborea, with Oristano as its capital.
+There were three other independent and autonomous giudicati in Sardinia: the Logudoro (or Torres) in the northwest, the Gallura in the northeast, and in the west the most famous, the long-lived Giudicato of Arborea, with Oristano as its capital.